 The area of animal law is a broad and burgeoning field, touching upon a host of other areas of law including property law, contract law, intellectual property law, criminal law, torts, and administrative law, just to name a few.
 Animal legal issues include topics such as endangered species protection, regulating animals used in agriculture, animal testing, issues facing companion animals, and animal cloning.
 Animal Law Review is dedicated to providing a balanced, scholarly forum for discussing these and other animal-related legal issues.

 Visit the Animal Law Review Web site.

 Environmental Law was the first law journal in the country dedicated solely to exploring the growing body of natural resources and environmental issues in the law.
 With a thirty year legacy of publishing the most cutting edge environmental legal scholarship, Environmental Law is widely recognized as a national leader in its field.

 Proficiency in analysis, research, and writing is the hallmark of law review membership.
 Candidates for the law review are chosen annually through either, a writing competition held at the end of the academic school year (write-on) or by class rank (grade-on).
 Once candidates have served a year on the staff of Environmental Law, they may run for the editorial board, including the position of Editor-in-Chief, in annual elections conducted by the law review staff.

 Lewis & Clark Law Review

 The Lewis & Clark Law Review (LCLR) is a general-purpose law review publishing original scholarship from across the legal academy.
-First founded as the Journal of Small and Emerging Business Law in 1996, and rededicated with a broader mission in Spring 2004, LCLR has quickly established itself among the top 10% of all law journals and the top 25% of general-interest law reviews.
+Founded as the Journal of Small and Emerging Business Law in 1996, and rededicated with a broader mission in Spring 2004, LCLR is the top-ranked law review in the Pacific Northwest, ranking among the top 5% of all law journals and the top 20% of general-interest law reviews.

 Visit the Lewis & Clark Law Review Web site.